WE KNOW THAT WE CAN'T DO IT ALONE. BUT WHEN WE WORK TOGETHER, SO MUCH IS POSSIBLE.

 The Threshold Fund is designed to put philanthropic dollars to work by guarantying construction loans for affordable housing projects.
 As a result, your gift helps to significantly reduce the cost of capital which means more affordable homes are built for less money.
 That means more safe, stable homes for more of our neighbors.
 Even more exciting, the funds can be used over and over again.
 More homes, more families’ lives changed for the better.
 Give now.

 Employee-owned companies have demonstrable positive impact on job creation, business retention, job quality and stability.
 Research also shows that employees of worker-owned businesses have better pay and benefits, as well as higher retirements savings.
 In Whatcom County, researchers counted more than 2,000 small businesses that may undergo an ownership transition in the next decade.
 These businesses employ 16,810 workers and generate $589.5 million in payroll, showing the profound impact on the Whatcom County economy should even a fraction close or sell.
 The data also reveals the potential to retain businesses in the community through employee ownership strategies.
 The Community Foundation is working to ensure that owners and employees who are interested in employee ownership have easy access to the resources they need all along the way.
+Give now.

 “Just a quick note of thanks so say how much I appreciate you and the entire Whatcom Community Foundation team’s efforts to coordinate communication and action during this crisis.